 Fuel sales uncertainties are reported by the data provider (NEA) to be within 5%.
-The uncertainty of CO_2 emissions from domestic aviation is 7% (with an activity data uncertainty of 5% and emission factor uncertainty of 5% (2006 IPCC Guidelines)), whilst the CH_4 emissions uncertainty is 100% (with an activity data uncertainty of 5% and emission factor uncertainty of 100% (highest value in the range given by the IPCC guidelines) and the N_2O emissions uncertainty is 200% (with an activity data uncertainty of 5% and emission factor uncertainty of 200%).
+The uncertainty of $CO_2$ emissions from domestic aviation is 7% (with an activity data uncertainty of 5% and emission factor uncertainty of 5% (2006 IPCC Guidelines)), whilst the CH4 emissions uncertainty is 100% (with an activity data uncertainty of 5% and emission factor uncertainty of 100% (highest value in the range given by the IPCC guidelines) and the N2O emissions uncertainty is 200% (with an activity data uncertainty of 5% and emission factor uncertainty is 200% (with an activity data uncertainty of 5% and emission factor uncertainty is 200% (with an activity data uncertainty of 5% and emission factor uncertainty of 200%).
 The complete uncertainty analysis is shown in Annex 2.